rjdudley/skinny-ulad/README.md

 Those are not part of MISMO, but are common internal data elements.
 I took inspiration from the "x-" properties of HTML headers for the naming convention.

+# What's included?

+At the top level are the two schema definition files.
+Folders contain forward-engineered JSON schemas of the respective definitions.
+I'd do an OpenAPI version but that requires a more expensive version of the tool than I can personally afford.

 # What Modeling Tool Was Used?

 This model was developed with Hackolade, which I think is the best modeling tool on the market.
 Check it out at [https://hackolade.com/](https://hackolade.com/).
+The Personal edition I use is very feature-rich and good for a lot of things.